t-makaro/nb_pdf_template/README.md

 Template | Use
 ---------|-------
-classic.tplx | For accurate recreation of the default Jupyter Notebook Style classicm.tplx | m for modified.
-Similar to classic.tplx but in/out prompt are above cells instead of in the margin.
-Bonus left margins are smaller so code cells are wider jupyter.tplx | Depreciated simply redirects to classic.tplx will be removed in the future style_jupyter.tplx | DO NOT use this directly.
+classic.tplx | For accurate recreation of the default Jupyter Notebook Style. classicm.tplx | m for modified.
+Similar to classic.tplx, but in/out prompts are above cells instead of in the margin.
+Bonus left margins are smaller so code cells are wider. jupyter.tplx | Depreciated.
+Simply redirects to classic.tplx and will be removed in the future style_jupyter.tplx | DO NOT use this directly.
 Inherit from this template if you want to build your own.

 ## Issues (in common with default template)